Code-Institute-Submissions/molacuizine/README.md

 error message.

 10. For browser compatibility, only Internet Explorer caused several issues.
 The issues were incorrect font colour, font sizes, missing backgrounds and quantity increment/decrement buttons not working.

     ![error](static/doc/browser.png)

 The site still worked on Internet Explorer but the overall UX was less than that of other browsers.
+Due to Internet Explorer no longer being supported bugs were left as such.

 # DEPLOYMENT